stnrd/healthicons/README.md

 </div>

 <div align="center">
   Introducing our new React, React Native, Flutter and Vue Icon Wrapper package for <a href="https://healthicons.org"><strong>Health Icons</strong> </a>!
-This package provides a simple and easy-to-use interface for accessing all the health icons within your React or React Native projects.
+This package provides a simple and easy-to-use interface for accessing all the health icons within your React, React Native, Vue and Flutter projects.
 This package is perfect for any health-related application and will save you time and effort in creating and maintaining your application's iconography.
 </div>

 <div align="center">